vechain/vechain-dapp-kit/packages/dapp-kit-react/README.md

 const { vendor, thor } = useConnex();
 ```

+---

+### UI Components

-### UI Option 1: Modal + Button
+1. Modal + Button

     - Use the `ConnectWalletButton` component to display a modal with the available wallets

 ```typescript jsx
 import { ConnectButtonWithModal } from '@vechain/dapp-kit-react';